Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Interacting with user and systems.md

 ### Closing Files
    fclose:
    prototype: `int fclose(FILE * stream);`
-   - This function can specify whcih stream to close.
-Closing the stream sends any buffered write data to the OS and then asks the OS to close the associated file descripter.
+   - This function can specify which stream to close.
+Closing the stream sends any buffered write data to the OS and then asks the OS to close the associated file descriptor.
    - The function will return 0 if success or EOF if failure.
    Failure reason: there are various reasons that the user can't write data like the disk is full.
 ### Pipe, Redirect: